8 Miles of Sandy Beach

 Blue Flag Beach

 Cefn Sidan was the first beach in Wales to achieve the coveted blue flag award and boasts over 8 miles of sandy beach, of compared to Californian Beaches such as the golden coast.

 There are numerous beach entrances across the park.
-Disabled access is best through the main entrance by the beach kiosk, where you will find the boardwalk.
+Disabled access is best through the main entrance by the beach kiosk.

 We are a growing family of beach lovers rolling up our sleeves to help rid the world’s beaches of marine litter and plastic pollution, two minutes at a time.

 We believe that every piece of litter removed from the beach matters.
 Each and every piece of marine plastic removed from the beach is a piece that will no longer go on to kill.